rudra290/PatelRudraMayurkumar_RISC-V-SoC-Tapeout-Program_VSD/Week1/Day5/README.md

 ## 4. For Loop and For Generate
 - **For Loop**: Used in testbenches and behavioral RTL for repetitive tasks.
 - **For Generate**: Used for structural replication of hardware modules.
+How to use??
+Advantages ??
+usecase:
+mux
+demux
+ripple carry adder

 ---

 ## 5. Labs on For Loop and For Generate
 (Examples to be added in practical session.)